ttpepeu/ttpepeu/README.md

 ### About me... 👨🏽‍🎓

-💻 I'm an RPA Developer.
+💻 I'm an Information Security Analyst.

 🎓 I'm graduate in [Systems analysis](https://en.wikipedia.org/wiki/Systems_analysis) at the [Mackenzie](https://www.mackenzie.br).

-👩‍💻 Focused on Python, Excel and Automation Anywhere.
+👩‍💻 Focused on Python, Linux, Windows.

 🎡 My hobbies are watch american football, baseball and movies on the weekend, during week I like workout.